 The College RPT Committee provides advice to the Dean about department/unit recommendations for promotion and tenure.
 The Dean independently reviews each recommendation for promotion and tenure and forwards recommendations to the Provost.

 The Associate Provost/Associate Vice President for Academic Human Resources and the Senior Associate Provost consult with the Provost regarding the Dean’s recommendations.
 The Associate Provost/Associate Vice President for Academic Human Resources, the Senior Associate Provost and the Vice President for Research and Graduate Studies jointly review each recommendation with the Dean and approves/disapproves each recommendation on behalf of the Office of the Provost.
 The Board of Trustees takes action on recommendations involving the award of tenure.

-Departmental submission of reappointment, promotion and tenure forms to CHM Faculty Affairs and Development by the first working day in January.
+Departments submit of reappointment, promotion and tenure materials to CHM Faculty Affairs and Development by the first working day in January.